Row of townhouses in Virginia, showcasing the neighborhood's architecture and landscaping.

 Pros Of Townhomes

-• Accessibility to various amenities: Similar to an apartment or condo, townhouses often have access to community spaces or amenities connected to a homeowners association, which may include parks, pools and community gyms.
+• Accessibility to various amenities: Townhouses often have access to community spaces or amenities connected to a homeowners association, which may include parks, pools and community gyms.

-• Ability to change the interior and exterior: Townhomes are like a blend of condos and detached single-family homes.
-Unless the HOA rules say otherwise, owners have the freedom to change anything they want in the interior or exterior of their homes.
+• Renovation potential: Unless the HOA rules say otherwise, owners have the freedom to change anything in the interior or exterior of their home.

 • Affordability: Townhomes tend to be more affordable than single-family homes since they’re attached and often lack the yard space that detached homes tend to include.
-If you don’t mind sharing walls with neighbors, you can potentially get more space for your money this way.
+This layout can potentially get you more interior space for your money.

-• Less work to maintain: Since they often lack large yards and are attached at the sides to other units, townhouses may require much less exterior upkeep than other homes.
+• Less maintenance: Since they often lack a large yard and are attached at the sides to other units, townhouses may require much less exterior upkeep than other homes.
 If your townhome is part of an HOA, you may not have to do any exterior maintenance.

 Cons Of Townhomes